Heart o' the Hills: Plot

-When word hits town that a man named Morton Sanders (Henry Hebert) is planning to take over the city, some of the inhabitants, including Mavis, threaten him to force him go away.
+When word hits town that a man named Morton Sanders is planning to take over the city, some of the inhabitants, including Mavis, threaten him to force him go away.
 Later that night, Morton is found dead and the police are looking for everyone who was involved.
-The police visits the Hawn house, but Mavis' grandfather (Fred Huntley) forces them to go away.
+The police visits the Hawn house, but Mavis' grandfather forces them to go away.
 While holding them off with his shotgun, Mavis packs her things and goes to hide in the forest.
 The next day, John Burnham visits her and convinces her to go to trial to prove her innocence.

 In court, the lawyer of the other party demands for her to be hanged.
 The town folks try to defend her by all admitting they have shot Morton.
 Mavis is discharged and finally decides to go to school.
 Mr. Burnham, Gray and Marjorie are all pleased with Mavis' decision.
 Jason however, becomes jealous again when she starts hanging out with Gray at school and leaves her.

 Six years pass.
-Mavis has been adopted by the rich Colonel Pendleton (W.H.
-Bainbridge).
+Mavis has been adopted by the rich Colonel Pendleton.
 One day she receives a letter from her mother, announcing she is getting old and will most likely die soon.
 She decides to visit her mother and finds out Steve killed her father.
 He has become violent and takes it out on Martha.
 Mavis tries to help her and shoots Steve.
 Martha survives the incident and takes Mavis in to live with her.
 Mavis is reunited with a grown-up Jason and they marry.